Demo

 Job Summary

 Located in the nation’s capital, The Office of the Attorney General (OAG) is the chief legal office of the District of Columbia.
 The OAG enforces the laws of the District, defends and provides legal advice to the District’s government agencies, and protects the interests of the District’s residents.
-This position is located in the Public Safety Division within the Juvenile Section.
+This position is located in the Public Safety Division within the Mental Health Section.

 The Public Safety Division handles all cases where young people commit a law violation in the District of Columbia and prosecutes selected adult misdemeanor cases.
 The Domestic Violence and Special Victims Section and the Mental Health Sections protect victims of domestic violence, incapacitated adults who are being abused, and mentally ill adults who need emergency psychiatric care.
 The Restorative Justice Section facilitates conferences between the young people who commit crime and the victim, where the victim is interested.
 The Public Corruption Section prosecutes offenses related to fraud that undermine the public trust.
 The Juvenile Section holds young people who commit crimes accountable, protects the community, and assists in the rehabilitation of those individuals.